florinpatrascu/Sinatra-HART/README.md

     $ rake db:migrate

 ## Testing
-Do not forget to create and migrate testing database before:
+Do not forget to create and migrate the testing database before:

     $ rake db:test:load
 Visit this [Preparing your Application for Testing][1] for more details.